-In partnership with student organizations, this program gives students the opportunity to do meaningful service work during spring and summer recesses.
-Past service trips have taken students to Washington, D.C. and New Orleans.
-Work has included manual labor, working in schools, and teaching Bible stories to children through a process called clown ministry.
+In partnership with student organizations, this program gives students the opportunity to do meaningful service work during spring recess.
+Past service trips have taken students to Washington, D.C., New Orleans, and Puerto Rico.
+In addition to the week of service, participants will engage in predeparture education about the connection between service and social justice and in an unpacking session afterwards where they will highlight transformative moments of their experience for the campus community.